Ouranosinc/raven/docs/source/dev_guide.rst

     # to refresh juste 1 notebook (note the .refresh at the end of the notebook path)
     $ make docs/source/notebooks/Assess_probabilistic_flood_risk.ipynb.refresh

-    # Can also override all 3 WPS_URL, FINCH_WPS_URL and FLYINGPIGEON_WPS_URL here as well, just like 'make test-notebooks'.
+    # Can also override all 3 WPS_URL, FINCH_WPS_URL and FLYINGPIGEON_WPS_URL here as well,
+    # just like 'make test-notebooks' to be able to pick and choose any servers anywhere we want.

 Prepare a release